- Store medications out of reach of kids, family and guests.

 Just as pharmacies have expectations to protect and maintain their inventory of prescription pain medications, consumers should do the same.

-Proper disposal of prescription pain medications reduces the impact on the environment and lessens the chance they will be abused by the public.
+Proper disposal of medications reduces the impact on the environment and lessens the chance they will be misused or abused.

-If you maintain emergency storage, consult with your doctor about the shelf life of your prescription pain medications and ensure they are in a safe, yet accessible, location.
+If you maintain medical emergency storage, consult with your doctor about the shelf life of your medications and ensure they are in a safe, yet accessible, location.